vossstef/tang_nano_20k_c64/README.md

 Enable REU, select c1541 CBM DOS ROM and load the PRG.<br>

 ## Push Button utilization
-* S2 keep pressed during power-up and programming Flash for FPGA until done.<br>
+* S2 keep pressed during power-up for FLASH programming of FPGA bitstream<br>
 > [!CAUTION]
 A FLASH programm attempt without keeping the board in reset may lead to corruption of the C1541 DOS images stored in FLASH requiring re-programming.
 * S1 reserved <br>